 The net investment in leased asset and therefore 100% of the Company's revenue is earned from one related party under a Power Purchase Agreement (Note 20), which is backed by a full Government of Trinidad and Tobago guarantee for risk of defaults.
-In addition, trade receivables amounting to \$123.9 million (2018: \$76.3 million) are also backed by the full Government guarantee.
+In addition, trade receivables amounting to \$120.6 million (2019: \$123.9 million) are also backed by the full Government guarantee.

 Cash and short-term deposits are placed with reputable financial institutions.
+All other financial instruments introduce no new credit risk and are managed by reputable international financial institutions.